openconfig/featureprofiles/feature/gribi/ate_tests/hierarchical_weight_resolution_test/README.md

         192.0.2.74 and default gateways as 192.0.2.5, 192.0.2.9, ..., 192.0.2.73
         respectively.

-* On DUT port-1 and ATE port-1 create a single L3 interface
+* On DUT port-1 and ATE port-1 create a single L3 interface.

 * On DUT, create a policy-based forwarding rule to redirect all traffic received from DUT port-1 into VRF-1 (based on src.
-IP match criteria)
+IP match criteria).

 Test case for basic hierarchical weight: